 THE CENTER TODAY AND TOMORROW

-Under the leadership of Director Harvey Jay Cohen, MD, the Duke center continues to serve as a national resource for information about aging and as a training ground for future generations of researchers, teachers, practitioners and planners
+Under the leadership of Director Heather Whitson, MD, MHS, the Duke center continues to serve as a national resource for information about aging and as a training ground for future generations of researchers, teachers, practitioners and planners

 Duke researchers understand that the growing number of older adults will have a significant impact on our society’s arrangements for income maintenance, health care, social services, housing and transportation.
 Studies being conducted at Duke today already are addressing the complex health problems of a longer-lived population, and developing programs that will enable the elderly to receive care while maintaining their independence for as long as possible.